nielsfaber/scheduler-app/README.md

 [Install]
 WantedBy=default.target
 ```

+4. Reload your services using `sudo systemctl daemon-reload` and enable the service to auto-start `sudo systemctl enable scheduler-app.service`.
 ### Updating

 * To update, execute `git clone` in the original directory to get the latest source files.